futuredapp/donut/README.md

 ```

 ### Extension functions and databinding
-Extension functions and databinding adapter is coming in next releases.
+Extension functions and databinding adapter are coming in next releases.

 ---
 Made with 🖤 in [Futured](http://futured.app)